annmunju/annmunju/README.md

 <!-- Here are some ideas to get you started: -->

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning Algorithm, SQL, Django, stastics, and crawling.
+- 🌱 I’m currently learning Algorithm, SQL, Django, stastics, crawling, Machine Learning and Deep Learning.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->